 “You have heard that it was said, ‘An eye for an eye and a tooth for a tooth.’
 But I say to you, Do not resist the one who is evil.
 But if anyone slaps you on the right cheek, turn to him the other also.
 And if anyone would sue you and take your tunic, let him have your cloak as well.
 And if anyone forces you to go one mile, go with him two miles.”
 Matthew 5:38-41 ESVUK

 That is the news to the thief.
-Jesus says something different, and in contrast it about out attitude if we are the victims.
+Jesus says something different, and in contrast, it about our attitude if we are the victims.

 – Do not resist evil people